Make Your Own Christmas Ornaments: Paint Swirl Ornament

 DIY Ornament Prep Work

-- Protect your work space.
+- Protect your workspace.
 This process can be pretty messy.

-Just squeeze the ring at the top to make the hooks compress for easy removal.
+Just squeeze the ring at the top to compress the hooks for easy removal.Â

 Painting the Ornaments